gaepdit/enforcement-orders/docs/Specs/EF database migrations.md

 Then from the root directory of the solution, run the following (replace "MigrationName"):

-`dotnet ef migrations add MigrationName -s src\Enfo.Infrastructure --msbuildprojectextensionspath .artifacts\Enfo.Infrastructure\obj\`
+`dotnet ef migrations add MigrationName -s src\Infrastructure --msbuildprojectextensionspath .artifacts\Infrastructure\obj\`